-Managerial responsibilities involve planning and managing projects, ensuring that they are delivered on time, within budget and to the agreed standards of quality.
+Managerial responsibilities involve planning and managing projects, ensuring that they're delivered on time, within budget and to the agreed standards of quality.

-The technical activities carried out by a communications engineer are likely to include:
+As a communications engineer, your responsibilities are likely to include:

 - rewriting or modifying processes to ensure all aspects of the service run smoothly and to schedule.

 - managing projects and attending regular meetings to discuss the best way to move projects forward